i write. i design. people look.

 original content for today’s media

-Classic 60’s appeal — flows from clean composition, cool head and crisp, smart copy of this great ad by an unknown agency for BSA Motorcycles – Western. (clik on image for more detail.)
+Classic 60’s appeal — flows from clean composition, a cool head, and crisp, smart copy in this great ad by an unknown agency for BSA Motorcycles – Western. (clik on image to enlarge.)

-Before desktop publishing replaced tradition and craft, print’s golden era meant memorable layouts that led with provocative headlines and arresting copy from legends like David Ogilivy and Leo Burnett.
+Before desktop publishing replaced tradition and craft, print’s Golden Age meant memorable layouts that led with provocative headlines and arresting copy from legends like David Ogilivy and Leo Burnett.

 I wanted to be just like them.

-When I saw this ad for a BSA Thunderbolt, juxtaposing a sleek, pre-silicon model in the role of a crowbar-wielding setup mechanic, it fired my interest in the magic of advertising and marketing.
+When I saw this ad for a BSA Thunderbolt in Cycle World, juxtaposing a sleek, pre-silicon model in the role of a crowbar-wielding setup mechanic, it fired my interest in the magic of advertising and marketing.

 Swapping event coverage at nearby race tracks like Daytona, Sebring, and Gainesville Raceway for a press pass and a few inches of bylined copy in the student paper got me close to the action and provided an opportunity to practice my craft in multiple dimensions.

-In the years since, digital media has dethroned print but not inspiration.
-I’ll hang on to that yellowing page as a reminder that no matter how clever the technology, without creative there is no message.
+In the years since, digital media has dethroned print, but not inspiration.
+I’m hanging on to that yellowing page as a reminder that no matter how clever the technology, without creative there is no message.